Graded Lie Algebras, Compactified Jacobians and Arithmetic Statistics: The compactified Jacobian

 The next lemma shows that a family of simple torsion-free rank-$1$ sheaves has no unexpected endomorphisms.
 For a quasi-coherent sheaf $\sh{F}$ on a scheme $X$, we write $\mathcal{E}nd(\sh{F})$ for the sheaf of $\O_X$-module endomorphisms of $\sh{F}$, which is again a quasi-coherent sheaf on $X$.

 \begin{lemma} Let $p\colon \mathcal{X} \rightarrow T$ be a flat family of projective curves whose geometric fibres are reduced and connected.
 Let $I$ be a locally finitely presented $\O_{\mathcal{X}}$-module, flat over $T$, whose geometric fibres above $T$ are simple torsion-free rank-$1$.
-Then $p_*\mathcal{E}nd(I) = \O_T$. \end{lemma} \begin{proof} Use \cite[Corollary (5.3)]{AltmanKleiman-CompactifyingThePicardScheme} and the assumption that each geometric fibre is simple. \end{proof}
+Then $p_*\mathcal{E}nd(I) = \O_T$. \end{lemma} \begin{proof} Use \cite[Corollary (5.3)]{AltmanKleiman-CompactifyingThePicardScheme} and the assumption that $I$ is simple in each geometric fibre. \end{proof}